robsondepaula/kubeflow-local/README.md

 ```
 vagrant suspend
 ```
-So you resume your work later persisting the setup and data.
+So that you can resume your work later persisting the setup and data.
 ```
 vagrant up
 ```